 For the columns where the first steam treatment pass through the column resulted in a FID reading (or total VOC reading) of less than 100 ppm, the thermal treatment completion goal of a shroud gas temperature of 160°F was considered to be met on the first steam pass, regardless of temperature achieved.
-Additional thermal passes increase the probability of generating soil burps.
 In soil columns which achieved a FID reading (or total VOC reading) less than 100 ppm on the first thermal pass, subsequent passes did not result in removal of significant additional contaminant mass.
 Following discussions with EPA and KDEP, the requirement was eliminated for reaching 160°F shroud vapor temperature for columns where the first thermal pass exhibited less than 100 ppm of VOCs.

-The removal of the 160°F temperature requirement only impacted columns with low concentrations of VOCs on the first thermal pass.
+The removal of the 160°F temperature requirement for columns with low concentrations of VOCs on the first thermal pass impacted 203 of the 258 columns treated.
 The change did not alter the thermal treatment of columns that produced higher than 100 ppm VOC contaminant levels on the first steam pass.
 Further, all columns received ZVI in accordance with the RDR following completion of thermal treatment.